 Start the program by double-clicking the Binloop icon that was put on your desktop during the installation.
 The program can also be launched from the Windows Start menu from the Programs→Alcorn McBride Inc folder.
 When the program opens, you'll see this window...

 Before we get started, you'll need to configure your PC's connection with the Binloop.
-To do this, click on the C icon at the top of the Binloop window.
+To do this, click on the Binloop window.
 A window will appear that will allow you to choose your preferred connection method.